loveencounterflow/coffee-script/README.md

 ## TL;DR

 The impatient may want to scroll down to the section on [Suspension](#suspension), where i demonstrate how to write serialized asynchronous function calls.
+Don't miss out on the [disclaimers](#implementation-status) either—this is new, this is hot, this may need some experience and patience on your part to get working right.

 **Table of Contents**